AnAngryPlatapus/crypto-data-store/README.md

   2. Also need to find out the root cause of the connection being closed

   requirements for a better job manager:
-    --needs handy methods for gathering job metadata --should have an out of the box extendable ui for seeing status
+    * needs handy methods for gathering job metadata
+    * should have an out of the box extendable ui for seeing status

  Docker manages the environments.
 Some scripts for the engine and databases are in the project.
 CI/CD is incomplete.
-  -need to bootstrap a new environment on port and remove existing with a single command -before uat is deployed in a hosted fashion the following modules need to be complete
+  * need to bootstrap a new environment on port and remove existing with a single command
+  * before uat is deployed in a hosted fashion the following modules need to be complete
-    --front end webapp container, displays all relavent statistics in realtime, should probably bootstrap off of an existing job monitoring solution
+    * front end webapp container, displays all relavent statistics in realtime, should probably bootstrap off of an existing job monitoring solution
         (kafka or spark ui maybe, open source, written in vue is preferable)

  private upon request: python notebooks that run predictive models